 John Ritenbaugh somewhat modifies his amazement at individuals who made gigantic sacrifices in the fledgling days of the Radio Church of God, concluding that it is in fact God who expends the lion's share of the energy, putting us all through flip flops in. . .

-Sometimes we are so caught up in our day-to-day activities, including overcoming our individual sins, that we forget the goal of the conversion process, the product into which we are to be transformed. ...
+Sometimes we are so caught up in our activities that we forget the goal of the conversion process.
+Where do we want to end up when our lives are complete?

 Paul emphasized the power of God living in us through the Holy Spirit to enable us to develop into His family.
 Through God's power, we will triumph over death.